kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

       error expanding volume "kyma-system/storage-logging-loki-0" of plugin "kubernetes.io/azure-disk": azureDisk - disk resize is only supported on Unattached disk, current disk state: Attached, already attached to /subscriptions/68266e60-bb03-40e0-935d-531fac39f8c1/resourceGroups/shoot--berlin--jh-02/providers/Microsoft.Compute/virtualMachines/shoot--berlin--jh-02-worker-jz1n6-z1-6d9c5-cvn2b
       ```

-As before, during deploy some hints will be given to the customer when upgrading their cluster, to make sure the deploy of Kyma works for them.
+As before, during the deploy upgrading the cluster, the user gets the necessary information to make sure the deploy of Kyma works for them.
 In other cases, the jobManager works as a Go-based solution instead of using certain Helm features or shell scripts.